 National Curriculum English Programme of Study links

-- Increase familiarity with poems from our literary heritage
+- increasing their familiarity with a wide range of books including ... fiction from our literary heritage

-- Evaluate how authors have used language, considering the impact on the reader
+Pupils should be taught to discuss and evaluate how authors have used language, including figurative language, considering the impact on the reader